zxhfighter/coze-studio/README.md

 ## What is Coze Studio?

 [Coze Studio](https://www.coze.cn/home) is an all-in-one AI agent development tool.
 Providing the latest large models and tools, various development modes and frameworks, Coze Studio offers the most convenient AI agent development environment, from development to deployment.
-Tens of thousands of enterprises and millions of developers are using Coze Studio.

 * **Provides all core technologies needed for AI agent development**: prompt, RAG, plugin, workflow, enabling developers to focus on creating the core value of AI.
 * **Ready to use for professional AI agent development at the lowest cost**: Coze Studio provides developers with complete app templates and build frameworks, allowing you to quickly construct various AI agents and turn creative ideas into reality.

-Coze Studio is the open-source version of ByteDance's new AI agent development platform **Coze**.
+Coze Studio, derived from the "Coze Development Platform" which has served tens of thousands of enterprises and millions of developers, we have made its core engine completely open.
+It is a one-stop visual development tool for AI Agents that makes creating, debugging, and deploying AI Agents unprecedentedly simple.
 Through Coze Studio's visual design and build tools, developers can quickly create and debug agents, apps, and workflows using no-code or low-code approaches, enabling powerful AI app development and more customized business logic.
 It's an ideal choice for building low-code AI products tailored .
 Coze Studio aims to lower the threshold for AI agent development and application, encouraging community co-construction and sharing for deeper exploration and practice in the AI field.

 The backend of Coze Studio is developed using Golang, the frontend uses React + TypeScript, and the overall architecture is based on microservices and built following domain-driven design (DDD) principles.
 Provide developers with a high-performance, highly scalable, and easy-to-customize underlying framework to help them address complex business needs.
 ## Feature list